tndus22/Photo-Filter-Application-with-OpenCV/README.md

 </p>

 ## Project Overview
-project involves applying various filters, such as mosaic effects, to photos using OpenCV.
+Project involves applying various filters, such as mosaic effects, to photos using OpenCV.
 Through this project, we aim to explore image processing techniques in an open-source context.

 ## Project Structure
 The directory structure for this repository is as follows: